symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-restrictions.rst

     Public Key:     DBA5A88911D01CE951A5DEAFD86108A029EA359BB211B399FC53B8908D6AE272
     Private Key:    654..321

-Next, you will configure the product's account to only accept receiving TransferTransactions that contain a specific mosaic.
+Next, you will configure the product's account to only accept receiving transfer transactions that contain a specific mosaic.

 Blocking transactions by address
 ================================